simp/simp-doc/docs/user_guide/HOWTO/Manage_TPM.rst

      tpm2::ownership::endorsement: set

-   The passwords will default to automatically generated passwords using passgen.
+   The passwords will default to automatically generated passwords using ``simp::passgen()``.
 If you want to set them to specific passwords then set them in Hiera using the following settings (it expects a minimum password length of 14 characters):

    .. code-block:: yaml